serbkr/serbkr/README.md

 - 👋 Hi, I’m serine!
 - 👀 I’m interested in programming & coding.
-- 🌱 I’m currently learning how to code,actually i've just started with python so..
+- 🌱 I’m currently learning how to code; here's the skills i've acquired : HTML, CSS, JavaScript and Python
 - 💞️ I’m looking to collaborate on : let's not go this far because it's my first time here hehe.
 - 📫 You can reach me on my email: serineboukerroucha@gmail.com Hehe that's it!